polywock/ask-screenshot/templates.md

 ### Selection mode
 By default, templates in selection mode automatically include the selection in the end of the text block.
 However, with the `{{selection}}` placeholder, you can place it wherever you wish.
-The plac
-By default, templates in selection mode automatically include the selection in the end of the text block.
-However, with the `{{selection}}` placeholder, you can place it wherever you wish.
 The placeholder will be replaced with the currently selected text.

 ```text